 Indirect Corrective Feedback

-When using indirect corrective feedback, the teacher does not correct the error but locates it in the students’ text.
+When using indirect corrective feedback, the teacher does not correct the error but locates it in students’ text.
 This type of feedback encourages learners to reflect on linguistic forms and calls upon their problem-solving skills.

 Pointing to the linguistic error in learners’ work may be done by: